ThodorisKor/PokeFinder/README.md

 - Pokemon.js includes and renders the pokemon that was fetched by the [PokeAPI](https://pokeapi.co/).
 Renders a image , a header (name of pokemon) , the weight and the abilities of the pokemon.

+## Fetching Data

+- In App.js , the data is fetched using jQuery javascript library with AJAX technique that provides.

+  - Using the Poke API url and adding to the url the pokemon of the input , it returns data in JSON format.

+  - Then the data is saved in a state hook called 'pokemon'.

+- At the end pokemon state hook is passed as props in Pokemon component , to render those data.